frees-io/freestyle/docs/src/main/tut/docs/http/http4s.md

 import freestyle.http.http4s._
 ```

-In this example we will create an algebra to calculate the VAT of a products' price.
+In this example, we will create an algebra to calculate the VAT of a product's price:

 ```tut:book
 import scala.math.BigDecimal